awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 **Note**
 To copy or download the SQL statement, disable pop\-up blockers\.

-### Setting the SQL Text Limit for Amazon RDS PostgreSQL DB Instances<a name="USER_PerfInsights.UsingDashboard.SQLTextLimit"></a>
+### Setting the SQL Text Limit for Amazon RDS for PostgreSQL DB Instances<a name="USER_PerfInsights.UsingDashboard.SQLTextLimit"></a>

-For Amazon RDS PostgreSQL DB instances, you can control the limit for the SQL text that can be shown on the Performance Insights dashboard\.
+For Amazon RDS for PostgreSQL DB instances, you can control the limit for the SQL text that can be shown on the Performance Insights dashboard\.

 To do so, modify the `track_activity_query_size` DB instance parameter\.
 The default setting for the `track_activity_query_size` parameter is 1,024 bytes\.

 You can increase the number of bytes to increase the SQL text size visible in the Performance Insights dashboard\.
 The limit for the parameter is 10,240 bytes\.
 For more information about the `track_activity_query_size` DB instance parameter, see [Run\-time Statistics](https://www.postgresql.org/docs/current/runtime-config-statistics.html) in the PostgreSQL documentation\.

-To modify the parameter, change the parameter setting in the parameter group that is associated with the Amazon RDS PostgreSQL DB instance\.
+To modify the parameter, change the parameter setting in the parameter group that is associated with the Amazon RDS for PostgreSQL DB instance\.

-If the Amazon RDS PostgreSQL DB instance is using the default parameter group, complete the following steps:
+If the Amazon RDS for PostgreSQL DB instance is using the default parameter group, complete the following steps:

 1. Create a new DB instance parameter group for the appropriate DB engine and DB engine version\.